NatHERS Certificate & Assessment Services

 Hero, FirstRate5, BERS Pro, and AccuRate Home are all fully accredited, including certificates, and can be used for National Construction Code (NCC 2022) regulatory assessments.

 It’s helpful to have your architectural plans and specifications ready.
-Afogreen Build can provide you with any additional information needed for the assessment.
-Contact us now for further info (link to the inquiry form).
+At Afogreen Build, our building and sustainability consultants can provide you with any additional information needed for the assessment.
+Contact us now for further info.

 Here are the top tips for building for 7 Stars:

-- Involve a NatHERS assessor early in the design process.
-Working closely with a NatHERS consultant from the beginning of your design process will help you identify and implement the strategies to meet a 7-star rating.
+Working closely with a NatHERS consultant from the beginning of your design process will help you identify and implement the strategies to meet a 7-start rating.

 NatHERS rewards homes with fewer ceiling penetrations with higher ratings.
 Consider whether your design can delete downlights that aren’t IC4 rated, roof windows, and skylights, and replace these with other lighting options that allow for continuous ceiling insulation.